 Tuscany is so beautiful, it has to be seen to be believed.
-The city of Florence is famous for its overwhelming art galleries and Michelangelo Renaissance sculptures in marble, but still, I was struck by the colors of vineyards, or sounds of the cypresses and of streets.
-Or the scented air with notes of leather, olive oil and amber perfume.
+The city of Florence is famous for its overwhelming art galleries and Michelangelo Renaissance sculptures in marble, but still, I was struck by the colors of vineyards, or sounds of the cypresses.
+Or the scented air with notes of leather, olive oil and amber.

 Florence & Renaissance

 Poetry and metaphors aside, one of the best decisions – besides eating too much gelato – was to walk through Florence with Debbie and Elisabeth of “La Bussola Tour”, that shared stories with us of the Renaissance, powerful Medici family, Duomo di Firenze, Uffizi Gallery, Michelangelo, Dante, Botticelli, plus tips on Florentine food & Tuscan wine.
 Perfecto!

 Florence is in the center of Italy, and was a center for trade and finance since the Middle Ages.
 Later, the powerful Medici family shaped the city, and filled it with art and sculptures.
 During the Renaissance period, our tour guide told us that because the people changed the way they thinked, was also changed the way art and architecture was done.

 Also, she mentioned that for Uffizi Gallery we should reserve at least 3 hours for the visit.
 And I think Florence has so many museums and galleries, that you would need months to experience everything this city has to offer.

 This Renaissance city center has four areas, in order to navigate the historical part:

 - Santa Maria Novella, close to the main train station and the world oldest Pharmacy, a best-kept secret

 - San Lorenzo, with the main historical points, including the cathedral and the Centrale Mercado